Get Started with Tableau CRM Dashboards

-Notice that each app has a Browse button.
-That’s because in the Salesforce environment, clicking an app runs the app in presentation mode.
+Notice that each app has a Browse option.
+That’s because in the Salesforce environment, clicking an app opens the app’s first asset and starts it running.
 In contrast, clicking an app in the Analytics Studio opens the browse mode of the app so you can see its assets.
 In both environments, it’s easy to switch from run to browse and back as needed, but each is set up with the optimal work flow for that environment.

-Since you’re in the Salesforce environment and you want to run the app, simply click
+- Since you’re in the Salesforce environment and you want to run the app, simply click My DTC Sales.

 - In the running app, you have access to all the app’s dashboards and lenses from the navigation list.
 Click the down arrow next to the name to open the list.
 Here you can see all the dashboards and lenses in the app, in the suggested order for exploring them.

 The first dashboard, DTC Sales, is an overview of the key business indicators, a sort of “big picture.”
 The other dashboards provide different avenues to details about your data.
 For example, Opportunity Details lets you sort and zoom in on opportunities so you don’t miss anything.
 Regional Sales lets you see opportunity amounts by region.

 - Start by changing the big picture.
 In the toggle at the upper-right corner of the DTC Sales dashboard, click 2016 and watch what happens.
 Did you see that all the numbers changed and the line chart shifted dramatically?
 You filtered the data being used by the dashboard according to the year—2016.
 All the widgets in the dashboard are connected, and if you make a change in one place, that change is reflected throughout.
 That’s called faceting.

 - Now click the refresh button ( ) to return the dashboard to its original state.
 Or remove the 2020 filter by clicking it again.

 Notice that Won Opportunities goes up to reflect the total over both 2015 and 2016.